MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-stream-notifications-about-mailbox-events-by-using-ews-in-exchange.md

 ---
-title: "How to Stream notifications about mailbox events by using EWS in Exchange"
+title: "Stream notifications about mailbox events by using EWS in Exchange"

 manager: sethgros